-- 1 ISSUE #5.
+ISSUE #5.
 (CONDUCT AUDITS OF CONTINUING MEDICAL EDUCATION?)
-Should the Board - 2 conduct random audits of continuing medical education as it has done in the past? - 3 Recommendation #5: The Board should resume conducting random audits of continuing medical education - 4 (CME).
+Should the Board conduct random audits of continuing medical education as it has done in the past?

+Recommendation #5: The Board should resume conducting random audits of continuing medical education (CME).

-- 5 2002 Committee Comments: Faced with fiscal challenges, the Board discontinued its contract with the - 6 Medical Board to conduct random audits of CME.
+2002 Committee Comments: Faced with fiscal challenges, the Board discontinued its contract with the Medical Board to conduct random audits of CME.
 These audits should resume.
-Board staff should begin - 7 conducting random audits of CME courses and providers to guarantee that licensees are receiving CME courses - 8 of quality and relevance to the profession.
-This audit function is a fundamental responsibility of the Board and - 9 must be continued. - 11 2011 BPM Comments: BPM views the Continuing Competence requirement as paramount, but podiatric CME - 12 in California is also high quality, and BPM absolutely concurs that an annual random audit of Continuing - 13 Competency/CME compliance is a good practice. - 15 BPM resumed the annual Continuing Competence/CME random audit in 2004.
-It had been delayed when BPM - 16 lost its only clerical position: the Office Technician (OT) slot was abolished for being vacant six months during - 17 a hiring freeze.
-BPM was finally able to reestablish this position January 1, 2005 after three years of - 18 concentrated, high-priority effort, during which time BPM's professional staff was performing the OT duties as - 19 well as their own.
-The Licensing Coordinator actually resumed the annual audit in 2004. - 21 BPM recruited a new Licensing Coordinator in 2009 when the incumbent transferred elsewhere for promotion. - 22 When the Enforcement Coordinator of 17 years did the same in 2011, BPM concluded the recruitment for that - 23 position by moving the Licensing Coordinator into enforcement and hiring from another board to fill the - 24 licensing position.
-These transitions and the impact of furloughs on BPM's five-person staff led to another - 25 break in the audits, but the new Licensing Coordinator has initiated an audit for FY 2011-12, which should be - 26 completed by December 2011. - 28 The annual random audit is of one percent of licensees.
-It verifies self-certification under penalty of perjury in - 29 the current renewal for compliance with the Continuing Competence and 50-hour CME requirements. - ISSUE #6.
+Board staff should begin conducting random audits of CME courses and providers to guarantee that licensees are receiving CME courses of quality and relevance to the profession.
+This audit function is a fundamental responsibility of the Board and must be continued.

+2011 BPM Comments: BPM views the Continuing Competence requirement as paramount, but podiatric CME in California is also high quality, and BPM absolutely concurs that an annual random audit of Continuing Competency/CME compliance is a good practice.

+BPM resumed the annual Continuing Competence/CME random audit in 2004.
+It had been delayed when BPM lost its only clerical position: the Office Technician (OT) slot was abolished for being vacant six months during a hiring freeze.
+BPM was finally able to reestablish this position January 1, 2005 after three years of concentrated, high-priority effort, during which time BPM's professional staff was performing the OT duties as well as their own.
+The Licensing Coordinator actually resumed the annual audit in 2004.

+BPM recruited a new Licensing Coordinator in 2009 when the incumbent transferred elsewhere for promotion potential.
+When the Enforcement Coordinator of 17 years did the same in 2011, BPM concluded the recruitment for that position by moving the Licensing Coordinator into enforcement and hiring from another board to fill the licensing position.
+These transitions and the impact of furloughs on BPM's five-person staff led to another break in the audits, but the new Licensing Coordinator has initiated an audit for FY 2011-12, which should be completed by December 2011.

+The annual random audit is of one percent of licensees.
+It verifies self-certification under penalty of perjury in the current renewal for compliance with the Continuing Competence and 50-hour CME requirements.
+See also page 38, Question 20d.

+ISSUE #6.
 (REVIEW OF COMPLAINTS BY BOARD MEMBERS?)
-Should the members of BPM - 33 review complaints? - Recommendation #6: Board Members should not review complaints and the Board should continue to - 35 contract with subject matter witnesses to do so. - 37 2002 Committee Comments: Although the Board has reduced expenditures, the Board should continue - 38 contracting with subject matter experts to review incoming complaints, and should not use Board members to - 39 perform this function.
-Board staff should conduct initial complaint review and forward select complaints to a - 40 panel of experts when technical expertise is needed.
-Board members who may ultimately vote to take action against a licensee should not be involved in the initial determination as to whether or not a complaint has merit. - 42 In spite of the cost, the Board should continue contracting out this service. - 2011 BPM Comments: BPM concurs.
-Although it had experimented in about five cases with pro bono review - 45 by licensee Board Members (DPMs), who agreed to recuse themselves if the matters ever came before the
+Should the members of BPM review complaints?

+Recommendation #6: Board Members should not review complaints and the Board should continue to contract with subject matter witnesses to do so.

+2002 Committee Comments: Although the Board has reduced expenditures, the Board should continue contracting with subject matter experts to review incoming complaints, and should not use Board members to perform this function.
+Board staff should conduct initial complaint review and forward select complaints to a panel of experts when technical expertise is needed.
+Board members who may ultimately vote to take action against a licensee should not be involved in the initial determination as to whether or not a complaint has merit.
+In spite of the cost, the Board should continue contracting out this service.

-- 1 Board, this was terminated in 1999 prior to Joint Committee's last Sunset Review hearing on BPM December 4, - 2 2001.
-The Board Members had agreed reluctantly, against staff recommendations, to the experiment in order to - 3 accommodate one lay gubernatorial-appointee who strongly advocated this.
+2011 BPM Comments: BPM concurs.
+Although it had experimented in about five cases with pro bono review by licensee Board Members (DPMs), who agreed to recuse themselves if the matters ever came before the Board, this was terminated in 1999 prior to the Joint Committee's last Sunset Review hearing on BPM December 4, 2001.
+The Board Members had agreed reluctantly, against staff recommendations, to the experiment in order to accommodate one lay gubernatorial-appointee who strongly advocated this.
 They found it impractical.
-The - 4 experiment ended when the DPM Board Members each refused acceptance of further cases to review.
+The experiment ended when the DPM Board Members each refused acceptance of further cases to review.